-So, in summary there is no effectively change for small companies.
-Of course, the decrease in the small company tax rate will of course have other benefits.
+So, in summary, there is no effective change for small companies.
+Of course, the decrease in the small company tax rate will, of course, have other benefits.
 As with the current R&DTI scheme, companies with an aggregated turnover of less than $20 million will receive a cash refund if their R&DTI benefit exceeds their current tax liability.

 For companies which have an aggregated turnover of $20 million or more, there will still be a two-tiered ‘intensity’ premium (the proposal in the previous bill was for 3 levels) that rewards companies which a higher proportional spend on R&D. The two rates are the company tax rate plus:

 - 8.5 percentage points for R&D expenditure up to 2 per cent R&D intensity